aseriousbiz/blog/_posts/2021/2021-02-11-introducing-abbot.markdown

 ## Custom Lists

 When I was at GitHub, probably the most common skill that people would write would simply post a random image or text from a pre-configured list of items.
 For example, my colleague wrote a `haack` skill that would post a [random animated gif of me](https://haacked.com/archive/2016/04/28/thank-you/).
 I wrote one that returned a random [Deep Thought by Jack Handy](https://www.pinterest.com/chrissymfrey/deep-thoughts-snl/).
 These were so much fun that we included them as a first-class feature, no code necessary.
-You can use the `custom-list` skill to create custom lists and then add items to them.
+You can use the `list` skill to create lists and then add items to them.
 When you install Abbot, it comes pre-installed with a `joke` list.
 Try `@abbot joke` to learn about Abbot's sense of humor.

 ## Skill Triggers